QiufangMa/template-mechanism/draft-xxx-netmod-yang-config-template.md

 # Introduction

-This document considers the case of a device that contains a functional entity, characterized by a well-defined data nodes pattern, that is massively replicated and where each replication instance needs individual configuration with only limited variation.Having a device manager that repetitively configures each data node for every functional instance can become complex and prone to errors.
-This approach may lead to issues, such as extended configuration times, increased memory usage on the device, and inefficient YANG validation processes due to the large size of the running data store.
-These challenges only intensify as the system scales.
+This document considers the case of a datastore that contains multiple subtrees with similar or identical nodes within them, such that the datastore contains repetitive data with limited variation.
+If a client has to repeatedly configure the same nodes for each subtree, this can become complex, error-prone, and mask the intent of the client.

-This document proposes a technique to improve this, which is based on 'YANG templates' that results in a smaller running data store even when the device is very large.
+This document proposes a solution to improve this, called "YANG templates", that results in a smaller running datastore even when the configuration in \<running\> is large.

 ```suggestion
 A 'YANG template' is a fragment of configuration that the device is instructed to